 2. Feelings of guilt

-It takes several years to overcome the loss of having both parents under the same roof.
+It usually takes several years to overcome the loss of having both parents under the same roof.
 If communication between the parents is poor, the child may believe that they’re responsible for the split.
 This is clear in this article published in the journal Universitas Psychologica.

 This can happen if both parents aren’t sufficiently mature to face the conflict and accept their responsibility, thus reinforcing a feeling of abandonment.

 Involving your children in your divorce will only make them more vulnerable.
 They should never be put in the position of having to choose between one parent or the other.
 This will only cause greater emotional damage.
 They’ll feel guilty regardless of who they choose.

 Losing a familiar lifestyle and the happiness they once had at home will generally create uncertainty.
 If they have to move out of the house, change schools, and leave their friends, depression will follow.
 They also lose the security and confidence that they got from their parents’ love through family activities.

 It may also be the case that they’re forced to live with just one of their parents.
 If the time they get to spend with the other parent is too little, their attitude can go from depressed to hostile.

 Children are likely to find separation hard to accept and invent fantasies of reconciliation.
 When this ultimately doesn’t happen, it can increase their frustration and depression.

 4. Difficulties in social situations

-Another harmful effect of divorce in the lives of children is social difficulties.
+Another harmful effect of divorce on the lives of children is social difficulties.
 During the separation, the child might only think about what’s going on at home.
 That can decrease their motivation to play and interact with their friends.

 Academic performance may also decline.
 This is because the child might be so concerned with the family situation, they neglect other areas of their lives.
 Children need to have some distance between their parents’ divorce and their own lives.

 This experience can affect them in relationships they have down the line.
 Most likely, they’ll be afraid to settle down or get married themselves, recalling the experience of their parent’s divorce.